 After Your Child's Procedure

-Click here for information about how to care for your child after the procedure.
+Click here for information about how to care for your child after the surgery and what to expect during the recovery period.
 It is very important that you follow your surgeon's instructions.
 Also, it is important that you attend all follow-up appointments scheduled so that your speech pathologist and surgeon can assess your child's long-term results and answer any questions or concerns you may have.